Miguel Gutiérrez (footballer, born 2001)

-Miguel Gutiérrez Ortega (born 27 July 2001) is a Spanish professional footballer who plays as a left-back for Serie A club Napoli.
+Miguel Gutiérrez Ortega (born 27 July 2001) is a Spanish professional footballer who plays as a left-back or left wing-back for Bundesliga club Bayer Leverkusen.

 Club career

 Real Madrid

 A native of Pinto, Spain, Gutiérrez started out at the academy of Getafe before joining Real Madrid in 2011.
 In July 2017 the then Manchester United coach José Mourinho was interested in the signing of the young Spaniard, but the 16-year-old eventually decided to stay at Real Madrid.

 During the summer of 2019, Gutiérrez was propelled into the first team by coach Zinedine Zidane to participate in the Audi Cup, following the injury of newcomer Ferland Mendy.
 He then was the first player from a Real Madrid training center born in 2001 to join the first team.

 He made his professional debut for Real Madrid on 21 April 2021, coming on as a substitute in a 3–0 win over Cádiz.
 His first start came on 15 May 2021, in a 4–1 victory at Granada.